Ground improvement of settled foundations, Jebel Ali, Dubai

 UAE Jebel Ali geotechnical testing DCPT findings

-Geophysical Survey (MASW)
+Geophysical survey (MASW)

 Identified a weak layer between 1.5 m and 2.5 m depth